jlittle1223/Multi-threading/README.md

 # Multithreading
-Example projects that explore uses of multi-threading using POSIX threads
+Example projects that explore uses of multi-threading in C using POSIX threads